engrmahabub/wee/syntax/structure.md

 ```
 wee math.*
-cpp myLib,x,y,z
+cpp myLib:x, y, z
 asm myAsm.*
 ```

-use (.*) all public members are used use ,x,y,z only x,y,z members are used
+use .* all public members are used use :x,y,z only x,y,z members are used

 **Environment variables*
 Environment variables are globals anthat start with $ symbol.